AbbyRead/Adaptive_HUD_Brightness/README.md

 **Light-Aware HUD**:

-* The HUD responds to the light level where the player’s head is located.
+* The HUD responds to the light level at the player’s eye position.
-* Blocks and ambient light influence HUD brightness, making low-light areas feel darker and bright areas fully visible.
+* Vanilla blocks and ambient light influence HUD brightness, making low-light areas darker and bright areas fully visible.

-**Smooth Transitions**:
+**Smooth-ish Transitions**:

-* Brightness changes are interpolated over time to prevent flickering or abrupt jumps.
+* Brightness changes are smoothed across frames to reduce abrupt jumps.
 * Even in total darkness, a minimum brightness ensures the HUD remains visible.

 **Block and Sky Light Considered**:

 * Both block light (torches, glowstone, etc.) and sky light are taken into account.
-* Gives a realistic balance between underground torchlight and outdoor daylight.
+* Gives a balance between underground torchlight and outdoor daylight.

-**Other Benefits**
+**Other Notes**

-* Should make editing gameplay footage easier if you're trying to boost the brightness/gamma of dark scenes (without making the HUD look blown-out in the process).
+* The effect is limited to the HUD; it does **not** affect world lighting.
+* Could help in the video editing process if you need to brighten footage.

 ---